Rigid $G$-connections and nilpotency of $p$-curvatures: Introduction

 The proof of Theorem \ref{thm:main} follows a similar strategy to that used for \cite[Theorem 1.4]{EG20}.
 Below is a summary of this approach for integrable $G$-connections.

-\begin{enumerate} \item[(1)] By Corlette--Simpson correspondence (Theorem \ref{thm_CS_G}), rigid integrable $G$-connections correspond to rigid $G$-Higgs bundles. \item[(2)] Rigid $G$-Higgs bundles are actually nilpotent (Lemma \ref{lem:rigid-higgs-nilpotent}). \item[(3)] The approach to find such an arithmetic model is the same as \cite[Lemma 3.1 and Proposition 3.3]{EG20}. \item[(4)] The nonabelian Hodge correspondence in positive characteristic for principal bundles (Theorem \ref{thm_main_SSW24}) preserves rigidity (Lemma \ref{lem_frobenius_pullback_rigid}), and thus the corresponding rigid integrable $G$-connections on $X_s$ have nilpotent $p$-curvatures. \end{enumerate} Compared with Esnault and Groechenig's proof, we need a nonabelian Hodge correspondence in positive characteristic for principal bundles (Step (4)) and a Hitchin morphism for $G$-Higgs bundles (Step (2)).
+\begin{enumerate} \item[(1)] By Corlette--Simpson correspondence (Theorem \ref{thm_CS_G}), rigid integrable $G$-connections correspond to rigid $G$-Higgs bundles. \item[(2)] Rigid $G$-Higgs bundles are actually nilpotent (Lemma \ref{lem:rigid-higgs-nilpotent}). \item[(3)] The approach to find such an arithmetic model is the same as \cite[Lemma 3.1 and Proposition 3.3]{EG20}. \item[(4)] The nonabelian Hodge correspondence in positive characteristic for principal bundles (Theorem \ref{thm_main_SSW24}) preserves rigidity (Lemma \ref{lem_frobenius_pullback_rigid}), and thus the corresponding rigid integrable $G$-connections on $X_s$ have nilpotent $p$-curvatures. \end{enumerate} Furthermore, Esnault and Groechenig constructed a Frobenius pullback map for the stack of de Rham local systems over the Witt vector ring in their recent work \cite{EG25}.
+This new strategy provides a new proof of the nilpotency of the $p$-curvatures of rigid flat connections \cite[Corollary 1.3]{EG25}.
+Although we will not discuss this new approach in this paper, it seems that the main result (\cref{thm:main}) can be proved in a similar way by discussing the Frobenius pullback map for the stack of de Rham $G$-local systems over the Witt vector ring.

-First, the nonabelian Hodge correspondence in positive characteristic, known as the Ogus–-Vologodsky correspondence, was established by Ogus and Vologodsky \cite{OV07} and further studied by groups of people \cite{CZ15,LSZ19}.
-A key question was how to extend this correspondence to principal bundles.
-Recently, Sheng, Wang, and the third author achieved this generalization for principal bundles using the exponential twisting approach of Lan--Sheng--Zuo \cite{LSZ15} (see \cite[Theorems 3.1 and 3.10]{SSW24b} or Theorem \ref{thm_main_SSW24}).

-Second, the Hitchin morphism for Higgs bundles on higher dimensional varieties has been well-known for decades (see \cite[\S 6 Hitchin's proper map]{Sim94b} for instance).
-For $G$-Higgs bundles, Chen--Ng\^o recently proposed a framework to study this morphism \cite{CN20}, called the spectral data morphism.
-With the help of the spectral data morphism, Step (2) follows directly, i.e., rigid $G$-Higgs bundle is nilpotent.
-We also use spectral data morphism to prove that the nonabelian Hodge correspondence preserves rigidity (\cref{lem_frobenius_pullback_rigid}).